Oil prices up as U.S.-China trade talks loom, supply issues mount

 "Any oil production disruption would occur at a time when Saudi Arabia has lost a significant part of its energy system redundancies (spare capacity)," he said.

-The major Buzzard oil field in the British North Sea was also shut for pipe repair work, China's CNOOC said on Friday.
+The major Buzzard oil field in the British North Sea was also shut for pipe repair work, China's CNOOC said on Friday, while Shell maintains force majeure remains on exports of Bonny Light crude in Nigeria.

+Still, Total's giant Johan Sverdrup offshore oil field started up in the North Sea this month with a goal of achieving 440,000 barrels per day at peak production.

 Libya's National Oil Corporation (NOC) said on Sunday it would close the Faregh oil field at Zueitina port for scheduled maintenance from Monday until Oct.
 14.